Index Status report

-The Index Status page (Google Index > Index Status) provides stats about the URLs Google was able to index for the selected site for the past year.
+The Index Status report provides data about the URLs that Google tried to index in the current property for the the past year.
 More information about how Google crawls and indexes the web.

 What's in the Index Status report

 Shows the total URLs available to appear in search results, along with other URLs Google might discover by other means.
 This number changes over time as you add and remove pages.
-The number of indexed URLs is almost always significantly smaller than the number of crawled URLs, because Total indexed excludes URLs identified as duplicates or non-canonical, as less useful, or that contain a meta noindex tag.
+The number of indexed URLs is almost always significantly smaller than the number of crawled URLs, because Total indexed excludes URLs identified as duplicates, non-canonical, or those that contain a meta noindex tag.

 The total number of URLs disallowed from crawling by your robots.txt file.
-If your site has many pages, you might want to view the Blocked by robots data with the Total indexed option unchecked.
-This allows for a more readable range of values on the graph.
+If your site is very big, you might want to hide other data so that the graph is scaled to a readable range.

 - URLs removed